Ch-Adrian/Platform-for-learning-Rust/README.md

 `.\mvnw clean` to clean project

 ### Frontend:
-To run frontend side of platform\
-You have to run `npm start` inside\
+You have to enter frontend/rustafariapp\
-frontend/rustafariapp directory.\
+directory.
+Then if You run project\
+for the first time please use command:\
+`npm install` to install packages\

+Now you can run platform with:\
+`npm start` command.\
 Afterwards open web browser and go to link:\
 http://localhost:3000